plcrisp/plcrisp/README.md

 ###

 <h4 align="left">Engineering student at the Federal University of Itajubá, specializing in Computer Engineering.
-Currently work as a Desktop Developer at Asimov Jr., developing web solutions.
+Currently working as a Desktop Developer at Asimov Jr., developing web solutions.
 Previously, worked as a Desktop Manager at the same company.
 Also conducting scientific research in data science, analyzing extreme precipitation events.
 Passionate about technology and continuous learning.</h4>

 ###